Display a Flow on a Page Outside Your Salesforce Org

 - In the top-left corner, click Components to open the Components pane.

 - Search for Flow to find the right component.
-Drag Flow onto the community page.
+Drag Flow onto the Experience Builder page.

 - Make sure that the component displays the right flow.
 In the properties pane for Flow, select Sample Flow.

 All done!
 Let's see how the flow works in a real live site.